black-sliver/evermizer/README.txt

-    Desaturnate: require energy core and use of teleporter before final boss hatch is open Disable double gauge: don't take away rocket parts until you have them all Out of bounds: Fix, allow or "in logic" (possibly requiring it) Fix cheats:
+    Desaturnate: require energy core and use of teleporter before final boss hatch is open Disable double gauge: don't take away rocket parts until you have them all Out of bounds: Fix, allow or "in logic" (possibly requiring it) This will not enable Saturn skip nor rock skip, however volcano shop skips rock skip.
+  Fix cheats:
     Remove infinite call bead glitch
   All accessible: